akbargherbal/treetype/README.md

 Tree-sitter is a parsing library that understands code syntax at a deep level.
 TreeType uses it to:

 - Extract all tokens (keywords, identifiers, operators, etc.)
-- Classify tokens into 6 categories (comments, strings, brackets, operators, punctuation, identifiers)
+- Classify tokens into 9 categories for granular filtering
 - Preserve exact positioning and indentation
 - Handle multi-line constructs correctly (docstrings, template literals, JSX)